fbpx

 Turkish Borek (Flaky Pastry)

-Last Updated on March 5, 2024
+Last Updated on May 17, 2024

-Borek is a general Turkish term for filled pastries.
-Turkish borek comes in many forms: layered, rolled, or folded with endless fillings, and then baked, steamed, or fried.
-The most common filling is white cheese with parsley, apart from that you can find börek with ground beef, spinach, potatoes, pastrami, and more.
+Borek is a general Turkish term for filled pastries.Turkey has various types of böreks; layered, rolled or folded with endless fillings, and then baked, steamed or fried.
+The most common filling is white cheese with parsley, apart from that you can find böreks with ground beef, spinach, potatoes, pastrami and so on.

-The base of most of the börek is the paper-thin phyllo dough called “yufka”.
+The base of most of the böreks is the paper-thin phyllo dough called “yufka”.
 Although hard to make at home, some housewives in Turkey make böreks from scratch, which takes quite some time and effort.

 Turkish Borek Ingredient Index:

-• Ispanaklı= spinach borek
+• Ispanaklı= with spinach

-• Kıymalı= borek with ground beef or lamb
+• Kıymalı= with ground beef or lamb

-• Karışık = mixed ingredients
+• Karışık = mixed

-• Patatesli = mashed potato filling
+• Patatesli = with mashed potatoes

-• Pastırmalı= pastrami
+• Pastırmalı= with pastrami

-Tepsi böreği
+Türkish Tepsi böreği

 Tepsi böreği is a classic tray pastry.
 Mostly prepared at home, it is the easiest and quickest type of börek.
-Several sheets of phyllo dough are layered on an oven tray, halfway it is filled with any kind of filling, and finished by layering the same amount of sheets on top.
-Before putting it in the oven, an egg mixture is spread on top and finished off with a touch of sesame and black cumin seeds.
+Several sheets of phyllo dough are layered on an oven tray, half way it is filled with any kind of filling, and finished by layering the same amount of sheets on top.
+Before putting it in the oven, an egg mixture is spread on top, and finished off with a touch of sesame and black cumin seeds.

 Puf böreği

-Puf böreği is a deep-fried, triangular-shaped puff pastry filled with white cheese and chopped parsley.
+Puf böreği is a deep-fried, triangular shaped puff pastry filled with white cheese and chopped parsley.
 Various fillings can be added, such as ground beef, or anything you desire.
 Being flaky and puffy, it is always delicious with a fresh cup of Turkish tea.

 Gül böreği